mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 Thi said, "If it's nothing to you, we'd like to prove that for ourselves."

 From the darkness a number of blue lights appeared one-by-one, surrounding us with blackened spears in their hands.
-Laen and Boon began to growl, but I raised my hands to them to calm them.
+Laen and Boon began to growl, but I raised my hands to calm them.

 "The Guardians," I whispered to myself.